-- § The actuarial present value of each member's projected benefits is allocated on a level basis over the member's compensation between the entry age of the member and the assumed exit ages. - § The portion of the actuarial present value allocated to the valuation year is called the normal cost. - § The actuarial present value of benefits allocated to prior years of service is called the actuarial liability. - § The unfunded actuarial liability represents the difference between the actuarial liability and the actuarial value of assets as of the valuation date. - § The unfunded actuarial liability is calculated each year and reflects experience gains/losses.
+- The actuarial present value of each member's projected benefits is allocated on a level basis over the member's assumed compensation between the entry age of the member and the assumed exit ages. - The portion of the actuarial present value allocated to the valuation year is called the Normal Cost. - The actuarial present value of benefits allocated to prior years of service is called the Actuarial Accrued Liability. - The Unfunded Actuarial Accrued Liability represents the difference between the Actuarial Accrued Liability and the actuarial value of assets as of the valuation date. - The Unfunded Actuarial Accrued Liability is calculated each year and reflects experience gains/losses.